gototheTK/records/src/front-end/records/programming/linux/Bash_Command_And_SQL.md

 ## variables(environment and current shell)

 ### RANDOM : the variable that will generate a random number between 0 and 32767.

+### IFS(Internal Field Separator) : It's variable to be used to determine word boundaries.
+It defaults to spaces, tabs, and new lines.

 ---